 You have come to the right place as after analyzing almost every motherboard, I have listed out only those which provide you all the best features for the best price.

-B460 is a good alternative to the H410 chipset with the LGA 1200 socket which brings more PCI lanes and thus you will be able to add more components on it and make your system future proof.
+B460 is a good alternative to the H410 chipset with the LGA 1200 socket which brings more PCI lanes and thus you will be able to add more components to it and make your system future proof.
 B460 boards bring more PCI slots, SATA ports, and M.2 connectors than the H410 and are ideal for locked Intel 10th gen processors.
 They cost less than the H470 and Z490 chipset motherboards and are fit for a budget gaming PC.

 There are a few things to remember before buying a B460 motherboard.
 Remember that you shouldn’t be focusing a lot on VRM in B460 boards as these are not meant for overclocking but make sure you buy one with decent heatsinks at the least to avoid overheating.
-B460 chipset features 16 PCI lanes and the sharing of bandwidth between the PCI, M.2 and SATA ports are different than the other chipsets.
+B460 chipset features 16 PCI lanes and the sharing of bandwidth between the PCI, M.2 and SATA ports is different from the other chipsets.

 A B460 motherboard has the primary M.2 connector sharing the bandwidth with the first SATA port which makes the SATA port disabled if a SATA SSD is installed in the M.2 connector but in case, If an NVME SSD is used, then the first SATA port will work.
 B460 boards with 2x PCI-E x16 slots that support CrossfireX usually have the second PCI-E x16 run at X4 mode which can downgrade to either X2 or X1 depending upon the usage of other PCI slots or M.2 connectors or it can also be disabled in some cases.

 Choosing the best B460 motherboard from Asus is one of the toughest tasks and that’s because Asus has so many good motherboards that are comparable to each other in features while their prices are close to each other.
-The Tuf and ROG Strix series B460 boards from Asus give each other good competition while the Prime series is a little behind with some features less.
+The Tuf and ROG Strix series B460 boards from Asus give each other good competition while the Prime series is a little behind with some features.

 While almost every ATX B460 Asus motherboard is capable of AMD CrossfireX, some of the boards will get its second PCI-E x16 slot disabled because they share bandwidth with the PCI-E x1 slots and some of them will run the second PCI-E x16 slot at X2 or X1 if any of the PCI-E x1 slots are occupied.